dunn/company-emoji/README.md

 (“Symbol” designates the user-defined alias, and “string” designates the original shortcode you want your alias to mimick.)

+#### unicode replacement

+By default, `:cat:` is replaced with 🐱 upon completion, but that can be turned off by setting the variable `company-emoji-insert-unicode` to `nil`.

 ### cocoa/ns emacs